liferay/liferay-docs/developer/frameworks/articles/06-collaboration/01-item-selector/01-selecting-entities.markdown

     `LiferayItemSelectorDialog` AlloyUI component and configure it to use the Item Selector.
 The next steps walk you through this.

-5. Now you must create the function logic.
+5. Create the function's logic.
 First, create a new instance of the Liferay Item Selector dialog:

         var itemSelectorDialog = new A.LiferayItemSelectorDialog(